YanaDevOps/Django_project1/README.md

 ## 📋 Description

 **Python_project_1** — This is a simple Flask web application designed to demo a CI/CD pipeline using Docker and Jenkins.
 This project can be used as a template to customize your own applications with continuous delivery and deployment integration.
-This project can be used as a template to customize your own applications with continuous delivery and deployment integration.

 ## 🚀 Start of work